-In partnership with the University of Pennsylvania, the Center for Injury Research and Prevention (CIRP) at The Children's Hospital of Philadelphia accepts applications for the Injury Science Research Experiences for Undergraduates (REU) program, which offers 10-week paid summer research internships for undergraduate students.
-CIRP is a leading multidisciplinary center engaged in collaborative cross-discipline research implementing real world applications.
+The Center for Injury Research and Prevention (CIRP) at the Children's Hospital of Philadelphia Research Institute hosts the Injury Science Research Experiences for Undergraduates (REU) program, a 10-week paid summer research internship opportunity for undergraduate students.
+CIRP is a leading multidisciplinary center engaged in collaborative cross-discipline research implementing real-world applications.

 - 3.0 GPA

-Financial Support Provided by the Injury Science Research Experiences for Undergraduates (REU) program:
+Financial Support Provided by the Injury Science REU program:

-- Stipend: Each student will be paid a stipend of $4,800 for the 10 week program.
+- Stipend: Each student will be paid a stipend of $5,000 for the 10-week program.

-- Travel: Each student will be able to request up to $300 in reimbursement for travel to and from Philadelphia for the program or to a conference to present his or her research.
-Contingent upon funding.
+- Travel: All students will be able to request up to $500 in reimbursement for travel to and from Philadelphia for the program or to a conference to present their research.

 - Research Competition: An additional award will be set aside for a research competition.
 The winning student(s) will be provided money toward conference travel to present research findings.

-Important Deadlines for the Injury Science Research Experiences for Undergraduates (REU) program:
+Important Deadlines for the Injury Science REU program:

-- Applicants Notified of Selection for the Program: April 2014.
-Notification may occur earlier for some projects.
+- Applicants Notified of Selection for the Program: March 2021

 - Program Dates: June 7, 2021 – August 13, 2021